 Students and faculty at Occidental are engaged in an intellectual partnership in which student initiative and responsibility are encouraged.
 To an unusual degree, students may participate in the construction of their own educational programs.
 Independent study and interdepartmental programs are encouraged.

 The College is committed to a philosophy of total education.
-Intellectual capability is a dominant component, but is conceived of as one dimension in a process which includes and stresses personal, ethical, social, and political growth toward maturation as well.
+Intellectual capability is a dominant component, but is conceived of as one dimension in a process that includes and stresses personal, ethical, social and political growth toward maturation as well.
 The high percentage of students in residence at the College works toward the achievement of this objective.

 Occidental College is accredited by the Western Association of Schools and Colleges

 985 Atlantic Avenue, Suite 100